Skip to main content

 Who Needs Commercial Auto

-• Any business with vehicles titled to the company — commercial auto is mandatory for business-registered vehicles in Florida
+• Any business with vehicles titled to the company — commercial auto should be reviewed before assuming a personal policy fits for business-registered vehicles in Florida

-• Delivery and rideshare drivers — Uber, Lyft, food delivery, and package delivery all require commercial auto coverage
+• Delivery and rideshare drivers — Uber, Lyft, food delivery, and package delivery need carrier-specific review because personal auto, rideshare endorsements, platform coverage, and commercial auto can apply differently

 • Contractors and tradespeople — plumbers, electricians, painters, and other contractors need commercial auto for work vehicles

-• Sales representatives and field service technicians — if you regularly visit clients, service locations, or make deliveries, commercial auto is required
+• Sales representatives and field service technicians — if you regularly visit clients, service locations, or make deliveries, disclose the use and review whether personal, business-use, or commercial auto wording fits

-• Fleet operations — any business with multiple vehicles benefits from commercial auto fleet programs and volume discounts
+• Fleet operations — any business with multiple vehicles benefits from commercial auto scheduling, driver controls, garaging review, and contract-limit planning

 — Joe Greene, Greene & Associates Insurance, Lake City FL